OlgaRozina/TXT/README.md

 $ git commit -m "First commit"
 ```
 ***
-## 6.Push the file to the external GitHub repository:
+## 6. Push the file to the external GitHub repository:
 ```
 $ git push
 ```
 ***
-## 7.Edit the content of the file “new.txt” - write information about yourself.
+## 7. Edit the content of the file “new.txt” - write information about yourself.
 Everything is written in txt format:
 ```
 $ vim new.txt
 press i